The Hinesburg Record Weekly News

 On Saturday, hundreds of parents and Hinesburg residents and students flocked to CVU’s athletic fields to celebrate CVU Spirit Day and a whole lot of soccer, field hockey, running, volleyball and football.
 Gorgeous day.
 The Record could not be in more than one place at a time, so we hunkered down to watch — and take pictures of — the JV girls soccer team.
 The girls showed amazing grit and persistence, but they couldn’t overcome a solid back line and fell to MMU, 0-1.
 Check out the slideshow here.
 (And some shots of the CVU football team in action.)

-Longtime Hinesburg resident Dr. Stephen Leffler was named interim head of UVM Health Network last Thursday upon the resignation of president and CEO Sunil (Sunny) Eappen, who had been under fire from state regulators for the $3 million bonuses given out to him and 18 other officials at the network — at the same time it was cutting services and seeking large increases in rates.
+Dr. Stephen Leffler of Hinesburg was named interim head of UVM Health Network last Thursday upon last week’s resignation of president and CEO Sunil (Sunny) Eappen.
+Eappen had been under fire from state regulators for the $3 million bonuses given out to him and 18 other officials at the network — at the same time it was cutting services and seeking large increases in rates.

-Leffler is used to stepping into crises; president of UVM Medical Center for the last few years, Leffler oversaw the work required after someone hacked the Medical Center’s computer system.
+Leffler is used to stepping into crises.
+President of UVM Medical Center for the last few years, Leffler oversaw the work required after someone hacked the Medical Center’s computer system.
 He has been with the UVM for over three decades.
-Click here for the full story, which will be updated on Monday.
+Click here for the full story.

 The Vermont Health Department flexed its muscles last week to override FDA and CDC restrictions on Covid-19 vaccines.
 The feds had authorized the vaccines to be given to anyone over 65 years of age and those between the ages of 12 and 64 who had certain health issues.